alexbachell/workit/README.md

 ### Continued development

 This project took me more time to complete than I would have liked - probably 6 hours in total.
 In my previous experience as a WordPress/Divi developer I was used to only really using page builders, which I now know created some poor work habits.
 I will be able to get the development time down purely by practicing vanilla HTML & CSS more.

+CSS files can quickly get very difficult to manage, especially when you start adding in media queries for multiple devices.
+I would like to explore using stylesheets on a per breakpoint basis.

 As this was my first time properly utilizing version control via GitHub, I'm sure my commit history and messages are a bit messy.
 Again, more practice will solve this.